 Navigation-Communication in early 1933.
 It was one of the first

 commercial receivers to use the TRF with Tracking BFO circuit for LF reception.

-Although simple in design, the RIO performance is first-rate.
-A separate
+Although simple in design, with no filtering and no limiters, the RIO performance is first-rate

 power supply was required.
 The RIO shown is SN: 3.